suvan362/helper/README.md

 ## Prerequisites
 these are things you need to do before starting the program.
 ### Install Python3
 explanation goes here.
+Python3.6 or higher.
 ### Install pip
 explanation goes here.
+Must be latest version.
 ### Download DSi CFW Files
 explanation and files go here.
 ## Authors